 We put up a new ceiling fan because the old one was probably 40 years old....or older.
 I love this fan.
 We brought ours at Lowes.
 The blades are reversible and are white on the other side.

 That’s the story of the brown custom paint color and the bedroom makeover.
 The post about decorating the brown master bedroom is here.

 The photo above shows the custom brown paint color formula in the Behr sample.

 This is the formula for the gallon of Behr Ultra Paint and Primer, eggshell sheen.
 Don’t know why the ratios are different from the sample but it’s the same paint color.
 I like to name my custom paint colors and I'm calling this one Luxe Brown.

 In case you missed the architectural piece I painted to go above the bed you can find it here.

 You can find the makeover for the dresser and the custom white paint formula I used here.

+Any thoughts on our brown custom paint color and creating your own custom color, whether for furniture, walls, decor, or whatever?
 I have a custom red color I mixed up for my furniture projects.
 It’s the pretty red color below.
 That wood trunk never looked better.